dylanfisher/forest-shopify/README.md

   domain name, e.g. the Heroku app).
 The user account login page might need to be styled in Shopify.
 - Better logic for determining price of product with no variants; show this in the index and edit views
 - Determine if discounts are reflected in the current API calls
 - Document frontend javascript examples of how to interact with the store via the `js-buy-sdk` library.
+In progress at https://github.com/dylanfisher/forest-shopify/wiki/Frontend-JavaScript.
 - Analytics compatible with Shopify (Google, FB Pixel, etc.)
-- Missing product/variant fields
-  - metafields

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).